eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 #### A.2.3.9 Topic 9 - Wallet Unit Attestation

-<b>Note to this Topic in version 1.5.0: The Commission received many comments on the ideas described in this topic, particularly relating to key association.
+<b>Note to this Topic in version 1.5.0: The Commission received many comments on the ideas described in this Topic, particularly relating to key association.
 In reponse, the Commission decided to add the Wallet Unit Attestation to the list of open topics that need further discussion before publication of ARF 2.0.
 In these discussions, also the topic of key association will be discussed.
 In anticipation of the outcome of these discussions, nothing was changed in this Topic apart from some clarifications.
 In addition, changes were made to align the text with the Implemented Acts.
 In particular, the terms 'WTE' and 'WIA' were replaced by 'WUA'.
 Some further changes were needed to avoid creating contradictions, for instance, in places where 'WTE' and 'WIA' were both mentioned in a single sentence.
 Also, some changes were made to explain that the WUA fulfills two separate roles, namely the old WTE role and the old WIA role.</b>

 *Short description*